 By Rick Sherwin

-Rick Sherwin is the Rabbi at Congregation Beth Am in Longwood.
-He is a graduate of UCLA and was ordained by the Jewish Theological Seminary in New York.
-He energetically fills spiritual services and educational programs with creativity, relevance, dialogue and humor.
+Rabbi Rick Sherwin, a graduate of UCLA, and was ordained by the Jewish Theological Seminary in New York.
+Rabbi Rick’s passion is filling spiritual services and interfaith educational programs with creativity, relevance, dialogue, and humor.